Request§

 .signature(): String?

 refer to the same operation.
-If it is not implemented or if it returns null
+If it is not implemented or if it returns null or

-then the caching layer will ignore the request entirely.
+undefined then the caching layer will ignore the request entirely.
 If you wish

-to return a signature, it must be a String
+to return a signature, it must be a String.

 Signatures are not automatically partitioned by

-classtype: they all live in a single namespace together.This is so that, for example,
+Requestclasstype: they all live in a single namespace together.This is so that, for example,

-ing some particular resource may be used as the cached response for any subsequentGET
+fetch/GETandupdate/PATCHrequests can share a cache-key, and ergo the result returned byPATCHing some particular resource may be used as the cached response for any subsequentGETrequest on the same resource.

-All of the above-described behavior is not inherent to Request
+All of the above-described behavior is not inherent to Request or Janus.
+They

 only apply when the standard Janus caching facilities are being used, and in

-particular when MemoryCache
+particular when MemoryCache is employed.

 class ArticleRequest extends Request {